 (Updated February 2023)

-He worked in construction for some time where he got a chance to see the tuckers coming and going from the construction site and noticed how happy they looked all the time.
+He worked in construction for some time.
+While working there he got a chance to see the tuckers coming and going from the construction site and noticed how happy they looked all the time.
 In 1996 he took the plunge and got his first job as a driver.
-He worked as a company driver for 20 years, during this time he got a chance to talk to a lot of owner-operators and learn about the trucking business.
-Mike came to understand from his interactions with these business owners that although he was making decent money as a company driver, being an owner-operator was where the REAL money was at.
+He worked as a company driver for 20 years.
+During this time he got a chance to talk to a lot of owner-operators and learn about the trucking business.
+Mike came to understand from his interactions with these business owners that, as a company driver, he was making decent money.
+However, it was being an owner-operator where the REAL money was at.

 His advice to people wanting to open their own trucking business is to PREPARE AND DO YOUR RESEARCH!
 Also make sure you have a support system, like your family and friends, who can keep your spirits high even when things get tough.
 Trucking is an unforgiving industry so you need to educate yourself as much as you can and keep your expectations in check.
 You want to remove as many obstacles as you can because “it’s a downward slope once you start losing money”.